Bayonne High School: Academic offerings

-After an incident in 1997 in which two students were stabbed, one fatally wounded, the school instituted wide-ranging measures to reduce violence, from discussion groups to metal detectors.
-In 2000, it was reported to be known as a model of school safety.

 Campus

 Bayonne High School is divided into six houses.
 The school is also home to an ice rink, and is the only public high school in the state to have an on-site ice rink for its hockey team.
 Located in the ice rink building are a gymnasium, offices, bathrooms, indoor track, and workout/ meeting rooms.
 The campus also has three gymnasiums, a planetarium, an in-house biological conservatory, a 600-seat auditorium, four tennis courts, a football stadium, and one baseball field.
 It borders the Newark Bay.
 The high school is sized for approximately 3,000 students.